avadonley/stepvarepo/README.md

 * Reports (print-friendly)
   * Volunteer Hour Reports
 * Notification system, with notifications generated when
-  * A volunteer has reqiested sign-up
+  * A volunteer has requested sign-up
   * A user has canceled their sign-up
   * Approved sign-up